SophieDeBenedetto/blog/posts/telemetry_part_three.md

 * `:total_time` - the sum of the other measurements
 ```

-It will emit this event with a metadata map that includes:
+The metadata map will includes:

 ```
 * `:type` - the type of the Ecto query.
 For example, for Ecto.SQL